- Search The Registry

 *On this date in 1920, Byron De La Beckwith Jr. was born.

-He was a white-American white supremacist and member of the Ku Klux Klan.
-De La Beckwith was born in Colusa, California, the son of Susan Southworth Yerger and Byron De La Beckwith Sr., who was the town's postmaster.
+He was a white-American white supremacist and a member of the Ku Klux Klan.
+De La Beckwith was born in Colusa, California, the son of Susan Southworth Yerger and Byron De La Beckwith Sr., the town's postmaster.

 De La Beckwith worked as a salesman for most of his life, selling tobacco, fertilizer, wood stoves, and other goods.
 In 1954, following the United States Supreme Court ruling in Brown v.
-Board of Education that segregated public schools were unconstitutional, he became a member of a newly formed organization, White Citizens' Council.
-The group was formed in Mississippi that year in order to resist integration and maintain the exclusion of Blacks from the state's political system.
+Board of Education that segregated public schools were unconstitutional, he became a member of a newly formed organization, the White Citizens' Council.
+The group was formed in Mississippi to resist integration and maintain the exclusion of Blacks from the state's political system.

 De La Beckwith assassinated civil rights worker Medgar Evers on June 12, 1963.
 Two trials in 1964 on this charge resulted in hung juries.
 In 1994, he was tried by the state in a new trial based on new evidence; he was convicted of the murder and sentenced to life in prison.
 Brian de la Beckwith died on January 21, 2001.